philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

 The `.button` selector above is defined to look a certain way when the page is wider than `10em`.
 At the same time, `.button-primary` is defined to look a certain way when the page is narrower than `20em`.
 If `.button-primary` is expect to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
-In order for Sass to implement this, it would have to parse the media queries and create a brand new media query that combines the two cases.
-This would be extremely difficult to implement and it's one of the most straight-forward cases.
-Other more complicated mixings of media queries would be nearly impossible.
+In order for Sass to implement this, it would have to parse the media queries and create a brand new media query that combined the two cases.
+Sometimes this is possible, but sometimes it's not.
+And even when it would be theoretically possible it would be extremely complicated and error prone.

 ### It Doesn't Handle Descendants or Nested Elements Well